evpo/EncryptPad/docs/en/readme.md

     pwmake 1024 | gpg2 -c --armor --cipher-algo AES256 > ~/.encryptpad/foo.key

 `pwmake` generates a random sequence, which `gpg2` in-turn encrypts.
-It will ask for the password to encrypt the sequence.
+It will ask for the passphrase to encrypt the sequence.

 When you use this key to encrypt `test3.txt`, the equivalent `gpg` command is below.